megastruktur/foundryvtt-blades-in-the-dark/README.md

 - To reset reputation, exp, etc counters just click on the label name.
 - Health clock can be reset by clicking on "Healing" table header.
 - To add items you can click a corresponding link or drag items from compendium/game to the sheet.
-- All "class/crew" specific items are prefixed with first letters
+- All "class/Squad" specific items are prefixed with first letters

-- I don't want the "class/crew items" to be prepopulated, so the character sheet contains less "compendium" info.
 - To see the description of Class, Vice, Background, etc you can just click added item and see all the info in the popup.
 - When adding a new item you can hover a "question-circle" icon to see the item's description.
 - To add Custom abilities just add a new "Foundry Item" of the corresponding type and fill all the necessary info.
 Then drag it to the sheet or add via button on a sheet.